honeypot69/APOLLO-AI/README.md

-when you have installed all the dependencies run the "bash ai" inside of the direcotry where all the stored files are.
+when you have installed all the dependencies run the command "bash ai" inside of the direcotry where all the files are stored.

+and voila then you have installed the APOLLO helping ai/tool.

+if you want to open the ai again just cd to the directory and run the "bash ai" command.